CaelumSloan/313JavaPackage/readme.md

 You should just be able to move the threeThirteen folder into your java project along with your other packages, and say using threeThirteen;
 to gain access to all the 313 objects
+Additionally, you can try importanting using the jar in releases.

 # Notes
 using threeThirteen; ovverides String! if you want your usual strings pack either say threeThirteen.String everytime you use a 313 or say using threeThirteen; and say java.lang.String everytime you use a String.
 Note that method1("just make a string with quotes") still works fine.